spngbob/major-project/proposal.md

 look at a cheat sheet (markdown github cheatsheet)

-# Major Project Proposal - idle clicker game maybe perhaps
+# Major Project Proposal - Canadian Clicker

 ## *first description*

-here is where I explain what im going to build for my major project.
+An idle clicker game that collects money and lets you buy things

 ## *need to have list*
-  - thing 1
-  - thing 2
+  - "money" collection
+  - ways to increase amount of money gotten
+  - "upgrades" to purchase
-  - thing 3
+  - "store"
+  - a nice looking thing to click on? maybe a loonie

 ## *nice to have list*
-  - thang 1
-  - thang 2
+  - graphics when you click the thing
-  - thang 3
+  - background music
+  - noise when clicked